If so, have you ever wondered where some of them have gone and why?

 This search for the supposedly missing warehouse has originally been carried out by Brian of Park Productions during his great efforts of taking screenshot to compare the DC and Xbox version of the game for his website many years ago.
 The site has since been redesigned with the miscellaneous stuff, that included this find, not up again by the point of writing this.
 Still, Brian was nice enough to help me out with this by giving me information on this.

-If you haven't please go visit his Shenmue II Differences website and check out his great work.
+If you haven't yet, please go visit his Shenmue II Differences website and check out his great work.